OADA/oada-docs/rest-specs/REST-API-Examples.md

 Accept: text/html,application/xhtml+xml,application/xml
 ```

-In the background, agcloud.com communicates with farmeridentity.com using  the standard OpenID Connect
+In the background, agcloud.com communicates with farmeridentity.com using
-protocol to retrieve an `id_token` that asserts Frank's identity and a JSON document that contains his profile information.
+standard OpenID Connect protocol to retrieve the actual `id_token` that asserts
+Frank's identity and a JSON document which contains Frank's personal profile
+information.

-If the `id_token` is valid agcloud.com considers Frank as logged in as the identity `frank@agidentity.com` and it generates an OAuth 2.0 token.
+When agcloud.com validates the `id_token` Frank is considered logged as the
+identity `frank@agidentity.com` and an OAuth 2.0 token is generated.

-Agcloud.com then responds to the above GET request with a redirect that includes the generated token.
+Agcloud.com responds to the above GET request with a redirect that includes the
+generated token.

 **Response**
 ```http